kyliemcarroll/Demultiplex/Assignment-the-first/psuedocode.md

 def demultiplex ()
     ```docstring```
     input: two matching indexes corresponding to a read
-    expected output: write out to a new file with the full read and indexes appended to the end of he header
+    expected output: write out to a new file with the full read and indexes appended to the end of the header